GuyBaele/SpreadGL/README.md

 2. Generate the file of 'brazil_region_maxtemp.csv' as a temperature layer.
 (To Be Continued: how to create)

-3. Visualise the spatial and environmental layers together in Spread.gl.
-(To Be Continued: tutorial of the contour layer)

 Download the environmental raster data layer from here: https://www.worldclim.org/data/monthlywth.html.
 In this case, we chose to visualise the maximum temperature.
 Note that this is monthly data, so we take the mean for the years 2010 to 2018.
 Since we only wish to visualise a few Brazilian provinces (and not the entire world) we can apply a mask to this raster layer using R. You can modify the code below for most other environmental layers in raster format and other locations.
 ```
 library(sf)
 library(rgeoboundaries)